-The highly-anticipated update of the Alfalfa Compendium includes five new diseases, new coverage of pests, and more than 250 new color photographs in an attractive, easy-to-use new format.
+The highly-anticipated update of the Alfalfa Compendium includes five new diseases, new coverage of pests, and nearly 250 new color photographs in an attractive, easy-to-use new format.

 This third edition, written by more than 55 expert plant pathologists and entomologists working on alfalfa, delivers an almost entirely new collection of nearly 250 color images, revised management information, the addition of five recently discovered diseases, and an new section covering alfalfa’s arthropod pests.
 Some pests can significantly decrease yield and this new section describes and illustrates their life cycles, behaviors, and damage symptoms, along with management practices.

 The Compendium of Alfalfa Diseases and Pests, Third Edition is essential for researchers and practitioners worldwide.
 Extension scientists, consultants, field staff, and growers will find the book helpful for identifying and managing alfalfa pests and disorders.
 Plant pathologists, entomologists, and technical staff in laboratories, diagnostic clinics, regulatory agencies will find this book to be an invaluable reference.

 This book is organized in three sections:

 Section one addresses the commonly occurring infectious fungal diseases of alfalfa, grouped by leaves and stems, lower stems and crowns, and crowns and roots.
 This section also provides information on bacterial and mollicute diseases, diseases caused by viruses, and those caused by nematodes.
 The parasitic flowering plant dodder is also discussed.